-While a student she volunteered and interned at WWF Greece, the Biopolitics International Organization, the Society for the Protection of Prespa, and the WWF European Policy Office in Brussels.
-From 2005 to 2018, Ioli joined WWF Greece, where she worked initially as a Policy Researcher and then for a period of 10 years as the organization’s Nature Policy Officer, concentrating on the improvement of environmental law and policy, the effectiveness of protected areas, and, more broadly, biodiversity conservation policies at the national and EU levels.
-In addition, she coordinated the organization’s strategy team for a period of five years.
+While a student she concluded volunteer and internship work, at WWF Greece, Biopolitics International Organization, the Society for the Protection of Prespa, in Athens, and the WWF European Policy Office in Brussels.
+From 2005 to 2018, she worked at WWF Greece, initially as a policy researcher and then for a decade as the nature policy officer.

-She has been appointed as one of the two representatives of 12 NGOs in the national Nature Committee, which reports to the Minster of Environment and Energy, and currently serves as its alternate chair.
+She has been appointed to represent 12 NGOs in the national Nature Committee in Greece, which reports to the Minster of Environment and Energy, and currently serves as its alternate chair.